futureverse/parallelly/vignettes/parallelly-12-remote-workers.md

 is to configure SSH to connect with _public-private keys_, which pre-establish SSH authentication between the main machine and the machine to connect to.
-As this is common practice when working with SSH, there are numerous online tutorial explaining how to configure private-public SSH key pairs.
+As this is common practice when working with SSH, there are numerous online tutorials explaining how to configure private-public SSH key pairs.
 Please consult one of them for the details, but the gist is to use (i) `ssh-keygen` to generate the public-private SSH keys on your local machine, and then (ii)